 President | Director of Flight Ops

-Flying has been a big part of his life from a very young age flying with his dad.
+Peter is the pilot of our Vampire and brings an extensive background in flying WWII aircraft to the group.
+Flying has been a big part of Peter’s life from a very young age when he would fly with his dad, a WWII veteran who flew a Mosquito.
 Following in his father’s footsteps, he learned to fly as a teenager.
 Afterwards, he went on to fly agricultural aircraft for many seasons, and flew on the Ontario Ministry of Natural Resources fire program in birddog and detection aircraft roles.
-Along with flying a Harvard, Stearman, Tiger Moth, Chipmunk and Norseman at Canadian Warplane Heritage Museum over the years, Peter also flies his own Cessna float plane and de Havilland Tiger Moth.
+Along with flying a Harvard, Stearman, Chipmunk, and Norseman at the Canadian Warplane Heritage Museum over the years, Peter also flies his own Cessna float plane and de Havilland Tiger Moth.

 Chief Aircraft Maintenance Engineer